“Science is the process that takes us from confusion to understanding…” – B

 How does the PFMEA link to the PCP?

 The following is a fictitious and simplified example of a Process Control Plan for wheel-spoke installation for the front wheels of a bicycle, excerpted from chapter 6 of the book Effective FMEAs.

-We’ll start with the Process Flow Diagram (PFD) and link one of the process step 1.2.6 to the PFMEA and to the PCP.
+We’ll start with the Process Flow Diagram (PFD) and link one of the process steps 1.2.6 to the PFMEA and the PCP.

 Here is the corresponding PFMEA excerpt, showing the process function and a single failure mode and associated cause.